iaretechnician/barebones-masterserver-wiki/Quick-Setup.md

 ⚠️ By default, this demonstration is set up to work on **Windows** only.
 For other platforms, you'll need to edit the `Barebones/Demos/QuickSetup/Editor/MsfQuickBuild` script.
 You'll also need to change the "Executable Path" (on Mac, it's probably `./GameServer.app/Contents/MacOS/GameServer`).

 ⚠️ By default, Unity will build the exe with the Full screen enabled by default.
-This can be hard to launch the game.
-Any easy fix is to enable File > Player Settings > Standalone Player Options > Display Resolution Dialog.
+This can make it hard to test.
+An easy fix is to enable File > Player Settings > Standalone Player Options > Display Resolution Dialog.
 Save the scenes and rebuild all.

 1. Go to `Tools > Msf > Build All` and select a folder, to which you want to save the binaries (builds with .exe files).
 2. Wait for the building process to complete